Professor Michael Gardiner

 Teaching and supervision

-Current modules as on right.
-Recent and current PhD supervision includes work on: datings of capitalist realism; ideas of England in contemporary writing; London and hauntology; ideological roles of the mid-C20 British grammar school; neo-Victorian manga; comparative philosophy and the Kyoto School; the secret in contemporary fiction
+Current modules as on right; recent and current PhD supervision includes work on datings of capitalist realism, Englishness in contemporary fiction, the mid-C20 British grammar school, neo-Victorian manga, the afterlives and later comparative significance of Kyoto School philosophy, and the secret in contemporary fiction

 Selected publications